 Before you jump to conclusions, this is not even remotely similar to the Progressive Web Apps or PWAs found on Android.
-Firework simply wraps up a website in a window, without the interface of a browser.
+Firework wraps up a website in a window, without the interface of a browser.
 This essentially results in a website’s interface with the usual Window borders, like a native app.
 That’s not all Fireworks does, it is significantly faster than loading a website in your browser.
 The loading times are almost non-existent.
-Once you’ve added an app and run it, it opens up as soon as you click on it.
+Once you’ve added an app and run it, it opens up when you click it.
 Even a website like Facebook opens instantly and you can pin it to your taskbar like any normal desktop app.
-Not every website is treated the same though, and you can’t pin certain websites to the taskbar.
+Not every website is treated the same, and you can’t pin certain websites to the taskbar.
 Not just websites, you can also pin an internet speed meter on the Windows taskbar.

-Firework is essentially a browser itself, except it does not support most browser features such as tabs.
+Firework is essentially a browser, except it does not support most browser features such as tabs.
 Its focus is elsewhere, so that’s expected.
 You can download it from the official website linked below.

 There is another app called Nativefier for Windows, macOS, and Linux that lets you turn web apps into desktop apps.